 Pressure Treated Sheds: Is it worth it?

 Is it worth buying a pressure treated shed?
-Yes it is, providing that you don’t plan on painting or treating your shed every year.

 Let’s look at all this in more details now.